THE STORY BEHIND THE NEWLOOK IDEA HOME - PT 1

 Illinois Institute of Technology (left), Ludwig Mies van der Rohe (middle), Crown Hall (right).
 Images courtesty of IIT & Wikipedia

-Michael went back to work, both for his father as well as for himself, starting RED3 Development LLC, a real estate investment, development, and management company he still operates today.
+After graduating, Michael again went to work, both for his father as well as for himself, starting RED3 Development LLC, a real estate investment, development, and management company he still manages today.
+While he continued working on commercial projects, he expanded into residential, as well.
+When he later took over his father’s business, he used his skillset to expand its services, leading to its eventual rebranding as NEWLOOK design | + build + development.

 A Lesson in Meditation